ianmanding/ianmanding/README.md

-### Hi there, I'm Ian a tech-savvy backend developer.
+### Hi there, I'm Ian a machine learning researcher.
 ### About Me 🙋🏻‍♂️
 ```python
 class AboutMe: